-Just as some ancient cultures had their languages and registration systems, the Incas were no exception.
-The Ancient Inca Empire did not have a written system or written language that could give us an idea about their lives.
+Just as some ancient cultures had their languages and registration systems, the Incas were not the exception.
+The Ancient Inca Empire did not have a written system or language that could give us an idea about their lives.
 We can only rely on those stories and customs that were passed orally.
-Even though much of the history of the Incas was not recorded in writing, some interesting findings can be rescued.
-The Empire adopted a unique and rather ingenious system of recording information.
-We are talking about the Quipu, a quite creative and original counting system.
-And together with the Machu Travel Peru team, we want to tell you more about this unique registration system.
-For this, we have prepared an article where we delve into this interesting topic.
+Consequently, much of the history of the Incas was not recorded in writing.
+However, some interesting findings can be rescued through the Quipu.
+In this form, the Empire adopted a unique and rather ingenious system of recording information.

 All you need to know about the Quipu and its function